China keeps central bank chief Zhou on in reform push

 BEIJING China kept Zhou Xiaochuan on as governor of the central bank on Saturday in a bid to speed up market-based reforms needed to sustain long-term growth in the world's second-largest economy and to ensure policy continuity amid global uncertainties.

-The re-appointment of Zhou, a key driving force behind China's financial liberalisation, signals Beijing's bid to put economic growth on a more sustainable footing.
+The re-appointment of Zhou, a key driving force behind China's financial liberalization, signals Beijing's bid to put economic growth on a more sustainable footing.

 "By keeping Mr. Zhou as the central bank governor, the new leaders signal that they endorse what Mr. Zhou has achieved and wish to continue China's unfinished financial reforms," said Ting Lu, China economist at Bank of America-Merrill Lynch in Hong Kong.

-"We expect China's new government to further liberalise exchange rates, lift capital controls, liberalize interest rates, open up the banking sector and develop capital markets."
+"We expect China's new government to further liberalize exchange rates, lift capital controls, liberalize interest rates, open up the banking sector and develop capital markets."

 Reuters reported last month that Zhou was to keep his central bank post, courtesy of his elevation to the Chinese People's Political Consultative Conference (CPPCC) that carries "national-level leader" rank and exempts him from compulsory retirement at 65 for officials in cabinet minister-ranked jobs.